Hijabi’s Hair Saloons Nightmares

 5. Find the perfect hijab material

-Clothing materials can also have effect on your hair, be it a positive effect or a negative one.
+Clothing materials can also have an effect on your hair, be it a positive effect or a negative one.
 Cotton, silk, satin, chiffon, lycra; each one has different effects on different people.
-Choose a material that is the best for your hair and spend within your means. 😉
+Choose a material that is the best for your hair and spend within your means.

 6. Keep your hair moisturise with natural beauty oils – even under hijab!

-While it is an awful idea to tie your hair up and put your hijab on while it is still wet, another way for you to keep your locks dry but moisturise is by using natural beauty oils.
+While it is an awful idea to tie your hair up and put your hijab on while it is still wet, another way for you to keep your locks dry but moisturize is by using natural beauty oils.
 Many would suggest using the great ol’ coconut oil that our grandmothers usually use.

 No lie, I stopped using hair oils after I turned 15 years old because it was starting to itch.
-Looking back, it was most probably due to the fact that my granny used to pour it out and massage it wholly on my scalp and hair before putting on my headscarf.
-The prolong hours with the coconut oil under my headscarf might have caused the itch.
+Looking back, it was most probably due to the fact that my granny used to pour it out and massage it wholly on my scalp and hair before putting it on my headscarf.
+The prolonged hours with the coconut oil under my headscarf might have caused the itch.

 Like finding the right shampoo and conditioner for your hair, it is also important to know the type of natural beauty oil that suits your hair and scalp type.
-To find what type of natural beauty oils that can be used for your hair and their benefit, check these out below!
+To find what type of natural beauty oils can be used for your hair and their benefit, check these out below!

 - Grapeseed Oil: Moisturises and conditions hair.